More Than Words

-"More Than Words" is a song by American rock band Extreme, released as the fifth track and third single from their second album, Pornograffitti (1990), in March 1991.
-It is a ballad built around acoustic guitar work by Nuno Bettencourt and the vocals of Gary Cherone (with harmony vocals from Bettencourt).
-The song is a detour from the funk metal style that permeates the band's records.
-As such, it has often been described as "a blessing and a curse" due to its overwhelming success and recognition worldwide, but the band ultimately embraced it and plays it at every show.
+"More Than Words" is a song by American rock band Extreme.
+It is an acoustic rock ballad featuring guitar work by Nuno Bettencourt and the vocals of Gary Cherone (with harmony vocals from Bettencourt).
+They both wrote the song, which was produced by Michael Wagener and represented a departure from the band's usual funk metal style.

+"More Than Words" was released as the third single from Extreme's second album, Pornograffitti (1990), on March 12, 1991, by A&M Records.
+In the United States, it topped the Billboard Hot 100 chart and was certified gold by the Recording Industry Association of America (RIAA).
+It additionally topped the charts of Belgium, Canada, the Netherlands, and New Zealand, and it entered the top 10 in 10 other countries.
+The music video for the song was directed by Jonathan Dayton and Valerie Faris.

 Content

-The song is a ballad in which the singer wants his lover to do more to prove her love other than saying the phrase "I love you."
+The song is an acoustic ballad in which the singer wants his lover to do more than simply saying "I love you" to demonstrate her love for him.
 Bettencourt described it as a warning that the phrase was becoming meaningless: "People use it so easily and so lightly that they think you can say that and fix everything, or you can say that and everything's OK.
-Sometimes you have to do more and you have to show it—there's other ways to say 'I love you.'"
+Sometimes you have to do more and you have to show it—there's other ways to say 'I love you'".

+Release

+The band fought with their record company to get "More Than Words" released as a single.
+At one point, Bettencourt even quit the band over the issue.
+In 2016, Bettencourt told Billboard: "'Our label at the time [A&M Records] didn't want to release "More Than Words" as a single because there was nothing on the radio like that at the time.
+The label said, "Who's going to play it?"
+Everybody was doing big power ballads at the time, and this was more like an Everly Brothers or Beatles track.
+But we fought for it'".

 "That song gave us the freedom to make the record we really wanted to make when we started recording our third disc," Cherone told KNAC.
 "It got us doing huge tours all over the states and around the world...
 As the nineties went on, however, we really started to resent the song.
 We were tagged 'the More Than Words guys'.
 We didn't like the perception the song created about the band.
 I remember being on tour with Aerosmith in Poland... it was on that tour we decided we would not play the song.
 We just didn't do it.
 A couple nights into the tour, Steven Tyler writes in big letters on our dressing room door, 'Play the fucking song!'
 His attitude was almost father-like.
 He was like, 'Look, this is your first time in Poland.
 When do you think you will be back?
 They want to hear it, so play it!'"